Comp, Kent

-Comp is a hamlet in the Tonbridge and Malling district, in the English county of Kent.
+Comp is a hamlet in the civil parishes of Platt and Offham, in the Tonbridge and Malling district, in the county of Kent, England.

 History

-In 1240, the town was known as Camp de Wrotha (an abbreviation of Wrotham).
+In 1240, the hamlet was known as Camp de Wrotha (an abbreviation of Wrotham).
 It then was Caumpes in 1251 and Compe in 1461.

 The name is derived from the Old English word 'Camp' meaning campus or field.

 Location

 It is near the town of Sevenoaks, the villages of Borough Green, Platt, Wrotham Heath and the hamlet of Crouch.
 It is near the Mereworth Woods, and Valley Wood and on Comp Lane (a minor road).

 Transport

 For transport there is the Borough Green & Wrotham railway station, and the A25, the A20, the A227 road and the M26, M20 and M25 motorways nearby.

 Places of interest

 It has a garden called Great Comp.